 Please note that because Imberbus operates as an ordinary bus service, you do not need to pre-book a seat – just turn up and pay the conductor on the bus.
 We regret, however, that Concessionary bus passes cannot be used to travel free of charge on the Imberbus service.

 Where can I go when I get to Imber ?

 The main attraction at Imber is the 16th century St Giles’ Church which is run by The Friends of St Giles, all of whom are volunteers.
 This is the only building in the village that is open to the public and is well worth visiting.
-As our buses run through Imber twice an hour, most of our passengers spend about 30 minutes to an hour at Imber, then board another Imberbus to view other parts of Salisbury Plain.
+As our buses run frequently through Imber, most of our passengers spend about 30 minutes to an hour at Imber, then board another Imberbus to view other parts of Salisbury Plain.

 It should be noted that whilst in the military area, access is limited to the following:

 - The “main road” that runs from Warminster through Imber to Gore Cross;

 - Imber Church and the path and field between it and the main road;

 - The road that runs north from near Imber to Bratton;